Nalfon Prescribing Information

 Amerlex-M kit assay values of total and free triiodothyronine in patients receiving Nalfon have been reported as falsely elevated on the basis of a chemical cross-reaction that directly interferes with the assay.
 Thyroid-stimulating hormone, total thyroxine, and thyrotropin-releasing hormone response are not affected.
 Thus, results of the Amerlex-M kit assay should be interpreted with caution in these patients.

-Use of NSAIDs, including Nalfon, during the third trimester of pregnancy increases the risk of premature closure of the fetal ductus arteriosus.
-Avoid use of NSAIDs, including Nalfon, in pregnant women starting at 30 weeks of gestation (third trimester).
+Use of NSAIDs, including NALFON, at about 30 weeks gestation or later in pregnancy increases the risk of premature closure of the fetal ductus arteriosus.

 Labor or Delivery